Summary of how The Football Association Limited (“The FA”) uses your data

 - administering its systems holding safeguarding data, e.g. Whole Game System which holds details of which individuals have a current DBS check in place; and

-- collecting, sharing and retaining evidence and intelligence in relation to safeguarding and enforcing applicable FA rules and regulations regarding safeguarding, including the processing of criminal offence and potentially sensitive data provided by you or by GB Group to prevent and detect unlawful activity and where necessary to protect children and adults at risk from neglect or physical, mental or emotional harm or to protect their physical, mental or emotional wellbeing.
+- collecting, sharing and retaining evidence and intelligence in relation to safeguarding and enforcing applicable FA rules and regulations regarding safeguarding, including the processing of criminal offence and potentially sensitive data provided by you or by First Advantage Europe Limited to prevent and detect unlawful activity and where necessary to protect children and adults at risk from neglect or physical, mental or emotional harm or to protect their physical, mental or emotional wellbeing.

 - For purposes which are required by law:

-- in response to requests by government or law enforcement authorities conducting an investigation; and
+- in response to requests by legal advisers, government or law enforcement authorities conducting an investigation; and

 - ensuring that enhanced DBS checks are conducted where individuals will interact with children or adults at risk.